Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Methods

 \subsection{Estimators}

-We consider three estimators of $\Psi_{BATE}$ and $\Psi_{PEB}$.
-The first is a regression-based adjustment estimator \cite{ding_first_2023}.
-The second is a standard inverse probability weighting (IPW) estimator \cite{robins_estimation_1994}.
-Both of these estimators are commonly taught in introductory causal inference classes and represent two classes of estimators that researchers might use to estimate causal effects from observational data while adjusting for covariates.
-We finally consider efficient, doubly-robust estimators.
-The augmented IPW (A-IPW) estimator is discussed in the main body of the text, and a discussion of the targeted maximum likelihood estiamtor (TMLE) is presented in Appendix \ref{appendix_tmle}.
+Researchers can estimate the BATE using standard estimation techniques for the ATE by using the indicator $T$ as the binary treatment indicator.
+In Appendix \ref{appendix_est}, we provide details for a regression-based adjustment estimator \cite{ding_first_2023} and an inverse probability weighting (IPW) estimator \cite{robins_estimation_1994}.
+The regression estimator results from modeling the outcome regression $\mu(t,w) = E[Y|T=t,W=w]$ using a linear model and then plugging this estimate into the estimand of interest.
+The IPW estimator weights observations based on estimates of the propensity score, $\pi_{\mathcal{A}}(w) = Pr(T=1|W=w)$.
+We also provide details for two doubly-robust estimators: the augmented inverse probability weighted (AIPW) estimator \cite{robins_estimation_1994} and the targeted maximum likelihood estimator (TMLE) \cite{van_der_laan_nonparametric_2023}.
+We additionally provide details for how to use these estimation techniques to estimate the CAB.
+Though very similar, the estimators for the parameter and the variance differ slightly.

-Under certain conditions, these estimators are consistent, meaning that as the sample $n$ grows to infinity, the estimators will converge on the correct population level values of the estimands.
-Specifically, the regression estimator will be consistent if the outcome regression $E[Y|T=t,W=w]$ for $t \in \{0,1\}, w \in \text{supp}(W)$ is correctly specified.
+Under certain conditions, the proposed estimators are consistent for the true estimands, meaning that as the sample $n$ grows to infinity, the estimators will converge on the correct population level values of the estimands.
+Specifically, the regression estimator will be consistent if the outcome regression $E[Y|T=t,W=w]$ for $t \in \{0,1\}, w \in \text{supp}(W)$ is correctly specified; for the model described in Appendix \ref{appendix_reg}, we describe in more detail when this will be true in Appendix \ref{appendix_consistency}.
 The IPW estimator will be consistent if researchers have a correctly specified model for the propensity score $\pi_\mathcal{A}(w) = Pr(T=1|W=w)$ for $w \in \text{supp}(W)$.
-As previously mentioned, the A-IPW and TMLE estimators are doubly-robust.
+As previously mentioned, the AIPW and TMLE estimators are doubly-robust.
 This means that the estimators will be consistent estimators if researchers are able to either consistently estimate the outcome regression $E[Y|T=t, W=w]$ or the propensity score $\pi_\mathcal{A}(w)$ for $t \in \{0,1\}, w \in \text{supp}(W)$.